medope/commclassop/README.md

 # Community Classroom is OP
+This is a popular to make work easy
 - Kunal Kushwaha says that this community is amazing.
 - Kunal made this change
 - I love MLH